Are you thinking of visiting Ios and wondering what are the best things to do on Ios Island?

 The site sits on a privileged hilltop between Ios Bay and the fertile area of Kambos, a well-protected and organized site.
 Fenced off, the place can only be visited daily, except Tuesdays, from 8 am to 3.30 pm.
 The entrance fee is 4€.
 Contact +30 22863-91236.

-The excavations which began in 1896 and continue to this day, indicate that the settlement flourished in the middle of the Early Bronze Age (Early Cycladic II period, Keros group, Syros, 2 700-2 400/2 300 BC).
+The excavations which began in 1896 and continue to this day, indicate that the settlement flourished in the middle of the Early Bronze Age (Early Cycladic II period, Keros group, Syros, 2 700-2 400/2 300 BCE).

 Ios Island Lighthouse